 Editors Note: A “refreshed” Series 9 was released a few weeks ago, which features an even thinner design, i5 Intel Sandy Bridge processor and adds higher screen resolution and more memory (on 15inch models) all for $400 buck more.

-The Samsung Series 9 is a near-perfect machine.
+Bottom Line: The Samsung Series 9 is a near-perfect machine.
 The flaws are significant enough to push some toward the refreshed model for more coin.
 But it is a fun and highly efficient device for your mobile business computing needs.

 - Fun and efficient